Stroke is a form of cerebrovascular disease, meaning it affects the vessels that supply blood to the brain

 Your brain cells control movement, so part of your body may become paralyzed after a stroke.
 If the right side of your brain is affected, the left side of your body may become paralyzed.
 If the left side of your brain is affected, the right side of your body may become paralyzed.

 The effects of a stroke may be mild or severe, short-term or permanent.
-Some people have strokes and recover completely within a few days, while others may never recover.
-How severe a stroke is depends on
+Some people have this cerebrovascular disease and recover completely within a few days, while others may never recover.
+The severity depends on

 - What part of your brain is affected